 Legal status of the Lesbian, Gay and Bisexual Community

-Kentucky does not have statewide legislation which explicitly protects LGBT+ people.
+Kentucky does not have statewide legislation which explicitly protects LGBTQ+ people.
 However, various nondiscrimination protection applies due to statewide policy interpretations, executive orders and municipalities’ actions.

 In 2008, former Governor Steve Beshear issued an executive order banning employment discrimination based on sexual orientation and gender identity against state executive branch employees, but the order does not permit employees to file suit in court based on a violation of the non-discrimination requirements.

-Twenty cities in Kentucky have adopted Fairness Ordinances protecting LGBT+ residents from discrimination in employment.
+Twenty-one cities in Kentucky have adopted Fairness Ordinances protecting LGBTQ+ residents from discrimination in employment.
 A subset of these cities also ban housing discrimination based on a person’s sexual orientation or gender identity.
 In 2020, bills for statewide fairness laws were filed in both the state house and state senate.

 The state doesn’t explicitly ban discrimination for youths in foster care on the basis of sexual orientation or gender identity.